 All references and quotes are provided below.

-Medical research in relation to brown fat or brown adipose tissues is one of the top priorities in modern medical biochemistry and molecular biology, as potential treatment for obesity, diabetes and diseases of aging (see shocking benefits found in Cold shower studies).
+Medical research in relation to brown fat or brown adipose tissues is one of the top priorities in modern medical biochemistry and molecular biology, as a potential treatment for obesity, diabetes, and diseases of aging (see shocking benefits found in Cold shower studies).
 While many doctors investigate how to increase brown fat concentrations in humans using medical drugs and transplantation, some natural doctors suggested the most natural way to increase our brown fat stores, cold showering.

-Cold showers for better body oxygenation and breathing retraining
+Body Dowsing for better body oxygenation and breathing retraining

-Dr. Buteyko and his MDs always viewed cold-water adaptation (e.g., taking cold shower, cold-water dowsing, bathing in snow, etc.) as an important part of the Buteyko method of breathing retraining.
+Dr. Buteyko and his MDs always viewed cold-water adaptation (e.g., taking a cold shower, cold-water dowsing, bathing in the snow, etc.) as an important part of the Buteyko method of breathing retraining.
 There are several known physiological processes that help us to achieve a slower and easier breathing due to better adaptation to cold conditions.
 (Note that this positive adaptation takes place only when the person follows certain rules explained below.)
 Some of these beneficial processes are:

 2. Regular use of cold shower reduces heat losses (KP.
-Buteyko) and decreases core body temperature (Russian health nuts are preoccupied with having lower body temperature due to a wide-spread belief that just one degree reduction in core body temperature extends expected life span of humans by some decades.)
+Buteyko) and decreases core body temperature (Russian health nuts are preoccupied with having lower body temperature due to a wide-spread belief that just one-degree reduction in core body temperature extends expected lifespan of humans by some decades.)

 3. Cold water adaptation builds up brown-fat cells, which have a large concentration of mitochondria to generate heat without physical contraction or muscular movements.